AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

 To take a screenshot, do the following:

-1. Click the screenshot icon from Captivate Prime desktop application home page.
+1. Click the screenshot icon from Learning Manager desktop application home page.
 1. To capture only part of the screen, click the snip partial screen icon.
 To capture the entire screen, click the capture full screen icon.

    ![](assets/capture-screenshot.png)